Nepal: Narayan Kaji Shrestha is sworn in as home affairs minister.

 South Sudan: A cabinet is named including Nhial Deng Nhial as foreign minister, Gen. John Kong Nyuon as defense minister, Gen. Alison Manani Magaya as interior minister, and Kosti Manibe Ngai as finance minister.

-Guinea-Bissau: In a cabinet reshuffle, Mamadu Saliu Djaló Pires becomes foreign minister, Baciro Djá defense minister, and Fernando Gomes interior minister.
+Guinea-Bissau: In a cabinet reshuffle, Mamadu Saliu Djaló Pires is named foreign minister, Baciro Djá defense minister, and Fernando Gomes interior minister.

 Singapore: In presidential elections, Tony Tan wins 35.2% of the vote, Tan Cheng Bock 34.8%, Tan Jee Say 25%, and Tan Kin Lian 4.9%.
 Turnout is 94.6%.